In 2026, supply chain traceability is an imperative for businesses, especially for retailers and brands in the fashion and apparel industries.

 Volume of Data

 The sheer amount of data collected throughout the supply chain can be overwhelming.
-It is key to decide carefully about business goal and objectives so that you collect the right data.
+It is key to decide carefully about business goals and objectives so that you collect the right data.
 Businesses need effective data capture and reporting software in place to handle this information and ensure it is usable.

 Supplier and Partner Coordination